Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/LUT-Authoring-Resolve.md

 The following process uses DaVinci Resolve, but you can apply it for other digital content creation tools such as [Photoshop](LUT-Authoring-Photoshop.md) or Nuke.

-To author lookup textures in resolve:
+To author lookup textures in Resolve:

 1. [Set up the HDRP Asset](#set-up-hdrp-asset)
 2. [Render the Camera view to an EXR file](#camera-to-exr)